indieSoftware/Navigator/Sources/Navigator/Documentation.docc/Basics/NavigationTree.md

 That concept extends to presented sheets and covers as shown in tab 3.
 Each `ManagedNavigationStack` is installing its own Navigator into the tree, each one linked back to its parent.

-Every `ManagedNavigationStack` creates its own `Navigator` that manages it.
+Every `ManagedNavigationStack` or `ManagedPresentationView` creates its own `Navigator` that manages it.

-*There are also ManagedPresentationViews, but that's another topic.*
+And presented views can have their own presented views, with their own stacks, and so on, and so on, as needed.

 ## Example Code
 So with all of the above in mind, consider the following example.